Late Miscarriage – Causes, Symptoms & Recovery

 - What Practical Arrangements Can Be Made After a Late Miscarriage?

-- How Can You Recover Physically and Emotionally After Miscarriage?
+- How Can You Recover Physically and Emotionally After a Miscarriage?

 What is Late Miscarriage?

-Miscarriage is the term used to define the loss of a baby during pregnancy within 20 weeks from conception.
-Most miscarriages occur in the first trimester of pregnancy i.e., within 13 weeks of being pregnant where the foetus is expulsed from the uterus and is not yet fit to live in the outside world.
+Miscarriage is the term used to define the loss of a baby within 20 weeks of conception.
+Most miscarriages occur in the first trimester of pregnancy i.e., within 13 weeks of pregnancy, where the foetus is expulsed from the uterus.
 This can be caused by reasons such as the foetus not being able to develop correctly.
-Miscarriage in second trimester is rare and caused due to problems with placenta or the cervix, exposure to toxins or due to the health of the mother.
+Miscarriage in the second trimester is rare and caused due to problems with the placenta or the cervix, exposure to toxins, or due to the health of the mother.

 How Common is Late Miscarriage?

-Miscarriages are not uncommon and close to 80% of all miscarriages are caused during the first trimester of pregnancy.
+Miscarriages are not uncommon and close to 80% of all miscarriages happen during the first trimester of pregnancy.
 However, a late miscarriage or a miscarriage in the second trimester is as rare as 1 in 100 pregnancies.
-Although the medical facilities available today are much better, a change in lifestyle and the general environment has led to increasing number of miscarriage cases in the recent times.
+Although the medical facilities available today are much better, a change in lifestyle and the general environment has led to an increasing number of miscarriage cases in recent times.